Athletic Training Facility

 This 6,000-square-foot facility houses many types of free weights, selectorized equipment and tread mills for use by Buena Vista University students, faculty and staff.
 The facility, completed in 2001, is filled with 20 power stations 10 Olympic platforms, 10 Uesaka bumper plate sets, along with assorted barbells ranging from one to 150 pounds.

-Lake Creek Golf & Country Club, located outside three miles outside of Storm Lake in Alta, Iowa, is used for golf and cross country meets as well as for recreational purposes.
+Buena Vista University Golf Course at Lake Creek Country Club, located outside three miles outside of Storm Lake in Alta, Iowa, is used for golf and cross country meets as well as for recreational purposes.
+The university purchased the naming rights in the spring of 2019 as part of a marketing partnership.

 J. Leslie Rollins Stadium & Peterson Field